Statscamp/PcAux/README.md

 # PcAux

-## Principle Component Auxiliary Variables
+## Principal Component Auxiliary Variables

 This is the repository for the PcAux package which was formerly called "quark."